-This seminar will provide a timely opportunity to examine the challenges facing the primary care sector in Northern Ireland and will assess priorities for enhancing the provision of primary care services over the next ten years.
+This seminar provided an opportunity to examine the challenges facing the primary care sector in Northern Ireland and assessed priorities for enhancing the provision of primary care services over the next ten years.

 Price: £95 PLUS VAT

 Format: DOWNLOADABLE PDF